viniciusaborba/FSW-Store/README.md

 ## ⚠️ Warning

 Currently, this application is only responsive for mobile.
-Desktop responsivity and other functions will be implemented soon!
+Desktop responsiveness and other functions will be implemented soon!

 ##  🚀 How can I set up the frontend?